bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 ```
 cat << randomword1 | wc
 	This script will print these lines on the terminal.
-	Note that cat only accepts a filename as it's argument.
-Using this heredoc,
+	Note that cat can read from standard input.
+Using this heredoc, we can
-	we can create a temporary file with these lines as it's content and pass
+	create a temporary file with these lines as it's content and pipe that
-	that file as the argument to cat.
+	into cat.
 randomword1
 ```

-Also, pre-defined variables can be used inside the documents.
+Also, pre-defined variables can be used inside the heredocs.

 # HereString

 Herestrings are quite similar to heredocs but use `<<<`.
 These are used for single line strings that have to be piped into some program.
 This looks cleaner that heredocs as we don't have to specify the delimiter.

 ```
-cat <<<"this is an easy way of passing strings to the stdin of a program (here wc)" | wc
+wc <<<"this is an easy way of passing strings to the stdin of a program (here wc)"
 ```

+Just like heredocs, herestrings can contain variables.

 ## Summary
 |**Operator**   |**Description**   |